 Alice in Wonderland Syndrome is neither included in the DSM 5 (Diagnostic Statistical Manual) or the ICD 10 (International Classification of Disorders).
 The diagnosis of this syndrome is tricky.
 The symptoms of this syndrome may be confused with that of dissociative, psychotic or other perceptual disorders.
 A neurologist and other mental health professional, such as a psychiatrist, should be consulted if symptoms keep occurring frequently.
 Even though there is no specific criteria, blood tests and various brain scans are used among various other tests to help them make a diagnosis of this syndrome.
 The treatment of this syndrome is usually done with medications if it does not get treated on its own (which is what happens in most cases).
 The treatment may also heavily depend on its cause and tackling that first in order to manage this syndrome.

 Although Alice in Wonderland Syndrome may not be mentioned in the DSM or the ICD, this should not minimize the struggle of people who do suffer from this syndrome.
+In many cases, Alice in Wonderland Syndrome might result in anxiety and depression as well.
 Such complaints and symptoms should be taken seriously.
 It is important to seek help from a mental health professional in order to diagnose the problem, find out the cause and provide effective treatment to the person in need.